-Whichever version of “Don Carlo” one stages -- Verdi tinkered with it over 20 years in different languages and lengths -- the work exemplifies the term “grand opera.”
+Whichever version of “Don Carlo” one stages — Verdi tinkered with it over 20 years in different languages and lengths — the work exemplifies the term “grand opera.”
 But any bombast that label suggests is expunged by Covent Garden’s assured new production.
 Even without its topnotch cast headed by returning superstar Rolando Villazon, the marriage of Nicholas Hytner’s staging and Antonio Pappano’s conducting would be both dramatically muscular and musically exhilarating.

 Hiring Hytner was a smart move, not least because he began his career in opera houses.
 Better yet, he made theatrical waves two decades ago directing “Don Carlos,” Friedrich von Schiller’s thriller of church, state and family loyalty upon which the opera is based, with a young Michael Grandage in the title role.
 It’s thus unsurprising that this production scores unusually highly as drama.

 Hytner employs the five-act Italian version of the opera here (performed with two intermissions).
 The action opens in the forest at Fontainebleu, realized by designer Bob Crowley as a vista of flat white trees with an icy pathway zigzagging upstage against a series of white perspective frames.
 Contrasted by Velasquez-like period costumes, this stylized naturalism is the production’s hallmark — a succession of stark, uncluttered visual statements against which the subtleties of power plays emerge ever more strongly.

 Overeager singers often mistake emoting for acting, but Hytner encourages restraint.
 Thus emotional peaks arrive with, rather than anticipate, the musical climaxes.